LinTrieu/quiz-manager/quiz-manager/README.md

     - Issue: Send quiz ID to question controller and redirect to a list of questions
 - A user can view questions per quiz ✅
     - Only show the questions listed under specified quiz id
-- A user can see the answers to questions
+- A user can view the answers to questions

 🙌🏽 🎉 MVP 🎉🙌🏽